fatestapestry/avrae-collections/collection/LOTR 5E/lotrfatigue.md

 `!lotrfatigue [args]`

 ## Description
-Performs a fatigue saving throw in the "Lord of the Rings" system.
+Performs a fatigue saving throw for LOTR 5e.
 Calculates a saving throw result based on constitution, modifiers, and optional bonuses.
 Adjusts the difficulty class (DC) dynamically based on events and other conditions.

 ## Arguments
 - Optional arguments: